-Acquisitions will satisfy the Centre's aim of encouraging access to understanding and enjoyment of 20th century and contemporary craft collections.
-The selection should illustrate a combination of aesthetic and technical excellence; or be of particular historic importance (for example by illustrating the scope and range of a maker's work across their career); or demonstrate a skilled use of materials and the application of craft techniques to achieve particular qualities in the work.
-In addition, the work of makers who are currently underrepresented in the collections, for example by gender or background, will be actively sought within this policy framework.
-Work by non-UK based makers may be collected where the work explicitly influences UK craft practice, both in terms of individual objects or of wider collections of research materials that have directly influenced a maker's practice (for example, the Peter Collingwood ethnographic collection).
+Acquisitions will satisfy the Centre's aim of encouraging understanding, appreciation and enjoyment of twentieth and twenty-first century craft.
+The selection should illustrate a combination of aesthetic and technical excellence; or be of significance to craft practice past, present and future; or demonstrate a skilled use of materials and the application of craft techniques to achieve particular qualities in the work.
+Specialist external advice will be sought when significant aspects of the work lie beyond the expertise of the representatives on the Acquisition Committee.

+Acquisitions will be made principally of work by makers based in the British Isles, including by those from sections of society that have been marginalised from the canon of studio craft.
+Due consideration will be given to gender and background, and work from diverse, diaspora, migrant and regional communities.
+Work by makers based outside the British Isles may be collected where the work has connections to British craft practice, both in terms of individual objects or of wider collections of research materials that have directly informed a maker's practice (for example, the Peter Collingwood ethnographic collection).

-Specific statements for the subject areas of the collection for the period 2018-2023 are shown below:
+Specific statements for each of the subject areas for the period 2021-2026 are shown below.
+The Acquisition Committee will also exercise a 'ones to watch' policy, with a view to collecting the work of an individual once a career progression and development is clear and acknowledged by the wider field.